Astrid Lindgren's plays: Jag vill inte vara präktig

-The sisters Barbro and Marianne ive in a small house with their mother and 13 year old brother Klas.
+The sisters Barbro and Marianne live in a small house with their mother and 13-year-old brother Klas.
 The family is poor and can hardly afford anything.
-So Marianne decides to find a rich husband.
-Barbro's mother also believes she can benefit from Marianne's marriage to a rich man.
-Barbro, however, doesn't understand why Marianne wants to have a rich husband.
-Other things are more important to her.
+Marianne decides to find a rich husband.
+Barbro's mother also believes she can benefit from Marianne's marriage to a rich man, but Barbro doesn't understand why Marianne wants to have a rich husband, as other things are more important to her.

-In the family's garden is a rune stone.
+In the family's garden there is a rune stone.
 Scientists often stay at the house to research the stones.
 The archaeologist Fritiof af Kornick arrives when Marianne and her mother are attending a party.
-So he only meets Barbro.
-Barbro and Fritiof get along very well.
-From now on Barbro assists the scientist with his work.
+He only meets Barbro and they get along very well.
+Barbro assists the scientist with his work.
 In the evening they sit together on a bench.
-Fritiof says that he will never make much money with his scientific work and can not take care of Barbro.
-Barbro replies that she never wanted to marry a rich man who gives her money.
-She wanted and still wants to stand on her own two feet.
+Fritiof says that he will never make much money with his scientific work and can not take care of Barbro, while Barbro replies that she never wanted to marry a rich man who gives her money, and she wants to be an independent woman.
 Fritiof says that he is happy to get a chance with her even though he is a very poor man.
 Klas overhears the conversation and tells his family about it.
 Marianne and her mother don't want Barbro to have a relationship with a poor scientist like Fritiof.
 Marianne even makes fun of Barbro for falling in love with such a poor man.

 Then suddenly a letter from Marianne's friend Lillemor arrives.
-She writes to Marianne that Fritiof is a rich man.
-He is from a very wealthy brewery family and owns millions.
-Marianne should grab this man.
-Marianne decides to make Fritiof fall in love with her.
-Barbro pretends that she won't mind.
+She writes to Marianne that Fritiof is a rich man from a very wealthy brewery family.
+Marianne decides to make Fritiof fall in love with her, while Barbro pretends that she won't mind.
 From then on Marianne spends time with Fritiof, while Barbro tries to avoid seeing him.

-Klas doesn't like Barbros behaviour.
-He tells her he cares about her.
+Klas doesn't like Barbro's behaviour and tells her that he cares about her.
 Klas knows that she loves Fridiof.
-Therefore, Barbro should fight for Fridiof.
-However, Barbro explains that he should not interfere.
+Therefore, Barbro should fight for Fridiof, but Barbro explains that he should not interfere.
 She thinks that she doesn't have a chance with Fridiof anyway, because Marianne always gets what she wants.